EmilijusKravciukas/op-lab-01/README.md

 ## DESCRIPTION
 Simple console based application that allows the student data (read from file and manual input are both supported) to be sorted in one of several ways.
 Keep in mind that the current release (v0.4) is for Windows based systems, attempting to run it on a Linux system will cause errors.
 ## FUNCTIONS
-> Sorting of students by their average mark, median, name and surname
+> Sorting of students by their average mark, median, name and surname\n
-> Reading student data from a file, provided it follows the provided format (see FORMATTING section)
+> Reading student data from a file, provided it follows the provided format (see FORMATTING section)\n
-> Sorting students into separate files based on their academic provess
+> Sorting students into separate files based on their academic provess\n
-> Random student and mark generation for testing purposes
+> Random student and mark generation for testing purposes\n
 ## USAGE GUIDE
-**1. Download the latest release**
+### 1. Download the latest release
 After downloading the latest release extract it anywhere.
-**2. Build the solution**
+### 2. Build the solution
 You will have to use a c++ compiler.
 Import the extracted folder and press Build and Run button.
-**3. Using the application**
+### 3. Using the application
 Upon building and launching the program you will be presented with a console interface.
 Input numbers (1 to 4 in the starting menu) to navigate the interface.
 ## FORMATTING
 The program only reads data files that follow the following formatting: